Meet Our CCCF Team

 MICHAEL ROBINSON

 Michael Robinson is a global executive leader in critical infrastructure innovation, engineering & operations, and risk management in telecom and banking.
 He was a pioneer in deploying land and transoceanic fiber optic systems, including many of the submarine fiber optic systems that span the Pacific, Atlantic, and Indian oceans as well as the China Sea and the Gulf of Mexico, connecting over 128 countries.
-Mr. Robinson was also a pioneer in the U.S. wireless network infrastructure as a founding team member of Sprint PCS serving as their Vice
+Mr. Robinson was also a pioneer in the U.S. wireless network infrastructure as a founding team member of Sprint PCS serving as their Vice President/GM of Operations, and COO of their subsidiary in Mexico before he decided to launch his own company.

 ANDREA EARLY COEN